 “Tim Cook just sent out an email delaying Apple’s return to work to a date ‘yet to be determined.
 He also said the company is giving every corporate employee $1,000 to spend on home office equipment,” Schiffer said in her tweet.

-An Apple spokesperson confirmed the $1,000 bonus to The Verge and says it will apply to every employee, including retail workers.
+An Apple spokesperson confirmed the $1,000 bonus to The Verge and said it will apply to every employee, including retail workers.

 The delay comes as Covid-19 cases are rising amid the spread of the new Omicron variant.